 On Tuesday 9 October, the Terms of Reference for the Royal Commission were released and Dementia Australia applauded the decision to make dementia a central focus of the investigations.

 Dementia Australia supports a solutions-based approach to the Royal Commission to identify a clear path forward to improving the health and care outcomes for the more than 436,000 people living with dementia in Australia.

-Dementia Australia Media Releases
+Dementia Australia Media Releases and key links

 Calls for submissions now open via the Royal Commission website